 When news was brought to us in the gun room that the danger was past, oh how our hearts did then relent and melt within us!
 And how we burst into tears of joy amongst ourselves, in love onto our gracious God, and admiration of his kindness in granting to his poor servants such an extraordinary and miraculous deliverance.

 The news was not so good even farther to the south.
 Anthony Thacher and his cousin Avery had packed up their families and one family friend – 19 in all – and boarded a small ship, the Watch and Wait.
 They left for a journey that would take them from Ipswich, Mass., out around Cape Ann, and into Marblehead, where the families planned to relocate.

 But in the winds of the hurricane, it was a fatal choice as no anchor would hold.
-The ship was tossed by the wind and waves until it came crashing upon the rocks of an island off shore.
-The wind and waves smashed apart the small boat.
+The wind and waves tossed the ship until it came crashing upon the rocks of an island off shore.
+The roiling sea smashed apart the small boat.